postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/intro-monitors.md

 * **Validate API response structure and data.** Ensure the API is functioning according to specifications.
 * **Test complex, multi-step workflows.** Ensure that critical API flows as well as edge cases are working as expected.
 * **Continuously conduct user acceptance, smoke, and regression tests.** Proactively identify issues so you can address them before they affect API consumers.
 * **Run tests in multiple environments and regions.** Ensure your APIs are working everywhere.
+(Running monitors in multiple regions requires a paid Postman plan.)
 * **Monitor the security of your endpoints.** Continuously test APIs for known security vulnerabilities.
 * **Visualize results on the monitor dashboard.** Get better visibility into API performance over time and identify trends.